 We give groups a postcard to return with a rating of our work and any comments, when we complete the examination of their accounts.
 51% of the cards we gave out were returned and 100% of these rated our work as excellent.

 Support and advice

 We ask for feedback when we have completed a substantial piece of work with a group, such as helping to draft a funding application, drawing up a project plan or advising a treasurer on book-keeping.
 Often, a single ‘job’ is carried out over a period of weeks, involving several visits, which are counted as separate sessions.

 If we discuss an issue with a group briefly at the front desk (our Advice on Demand service), we don’t generally ask for written feedback.

-In 2015-16, we completed 91 pieces of support work on which we asked for feedback.
-73% of our feedback forms were completed, and 97% of these rated our work as excellent and said that it made them more confident and their group work better.
+In 2018-19, we completed 88 pieces of support work on which we asked for feedback.
+63% of our feedback forms were completed, and all but one of the groups responding rated the work as excellent and said that it made them more confident and their group work better.

 Last updated: July 2019